2022 Gujarat Legislative Assembly election: Indian National Congress

-The Congress led a state-wide "bandh" on September 10 in Gujarat as a protest against price rise and unemployment.
+The Congress-led a state-wide "bandh" on September 10 in Gujarat as a protest against price rise and unemployment.
 They led demonstrations in Bharuch and other parts of Gujarat as well regarding price rise and unemployment.

-On 22 September, the Congress launched the "Yuva Parivartan Yatra" (Youth for Change March) in Gujarat from Ambaji, which passed through several towns and cities across 27 districts of state.
+On 22 September, the Congress launched the "Yuva Parivartan Yatra" (Youth for Change March) in Gujarat from Ambaji, which passed through several towns and cities across 27 districts of the state.
 It was held in two stages from Ambaji to Umargam and Somanth to Suigam.
-The yatra travelled more than 2100 kilometres across the state.
-The Congress distributed door-to-door "Vachan Patras" or promise letters throughout the yatra, which contain 8 promises of the Congress and 4-point failures of the BJP government.
+The Yatra travelled more than 2100 kilometres across the state.
+The Congress distributed door-to-door "Vachan Patras" or promise letters throughout the yatra, which contains 8 promises of the Congress and 4-point failures of the BJP government.
 It aims to deliver about 1.55 crore (15.5 million) of such promise letters before the elections.
 The first stage of the yatra moved throughout the tribal belt, where it focused especially on the tribal youth.
 The second stage of the yatra went through the Saurashtra-Kutch region.

 On 28 September, the Congress held a day-long yatra in Saurashtra, starting from Rajkot and concluding at Sidsar, Junagadh.
-The yatra was received by Patidar leader Naresh Patel at Ma Khodiyar Temple, who welcomed the rally with 500 vehicles at the temple in Rajkot.
+The Yatra was received by Patidar leader Naresh Patel at Ma Khodiyar Temple, who welcomed the rally with 500 vehicles at the temple in Rajkot.

 In recent months, many protests have been held in Gujarat, in which Congress backed the protesters.

-On 31 October. the Congress started the Parivartan Sankalp Yatra in Gujarat, which covered 5 zones of the state, each lead by senior leaders of the party, namely Ashok Gehlot, Bhupesh Baghel, Digvijay Singh, Kamal Nath, and Mukul Wasnik.
+On 31 October. the Congress started the Parivartan Sankalp Yatra in Gujarat, which covered 5 zones of the state, each led by senior leaders of the party, namely Ashok Gehlot, Bhupesh Baghel, Digvijay Singh, Kamal Nath, and Mukul Wasnik.
 These programs covered 175 out of the 182 assembly seats in Gujarat.
-The yatra included 145 public meetings and 95 rallies, with an aim to establish "direct contact" with 45 million (4.5 crore) people.
+The yatra included 145 public meetings and 95 rallies, to establish "direct contact" with 45 million (4.5 crore) people.
 More than 1 million (10 lakh) party workers were expected to join the yatra.
 It covered more than 5,400 kilometres over a week.

-On 6 November, the Congress released a 22 point "charge sheet" against the BJP-led state government of Gujarat.
+On 6 November, the Congress released a 22-point "charge sheet" against the BJP-led state government of Gujarat.
 The last three decades of Gujarat have been marred by "continuous anti-people governance and mismanagement," the Congress said in the 'charge sheet'.
 Some highlighted points in the chargesheet were the recent Morbi bridge collapse, the release of the 11 convicted in the Bilkis Bano rape case.
-It also claimed that GDP rose 18-23% annually under the previous governments of the Congress, whereas the state recorded a GDP decline of 1.35% in 2020-21 under the BJP government.
+It also claimed that GDP rose 18-23% annually under the previous governments of Congress, whereas the state recorded a GDP decline of 1.35% in 2020-21 under the BJP government.

 On 21 November, Rahul Gandhi addressed 2 rallies in Gujarat, in Surat and in Rajkot.
 In his speeches at the rallies he criticized the handling of the Morbi bridge collapse and claimed that the Gujarat government was trying to take away tribals' rights.